Hertfordshire Cheetahs: History

-The Early Years (1986–1989)
+Early years (1986–1989)

 The Chiltern Cheetahs were formed in the summer of 1986 by a group of friends based in Amersham, Buckinghamshire.
 With some outside help, the team developed and they played their first friendly on 30 November 1986—a 0–9 defeat to the St Albans Kestrels played at the home of Chesham United football club in front of 1800 spectators.
 A further three pre-season matches were played after the New Year; an 18–6 win against the F14 Tomcats, a 41–2 win against the Bristol Blackhawks, and a 34–9 win against the Chiltern Panthers.
 After these pre-season successes, they entered league competition in the summer of 1987, competing in the Capital League's County Division.
 They finished with a record of seven wins and three defeats, narrowly missing out on the playoffs.

 The Cheetahs moved to the British National Gridiron League the following year, but were affected by the loss of their two American coaches.
 Despite one team in their division being banned from competition and two teams pulling out before the season began, the Cheetahs struggled throughout and lost all six of their games.
 They performed slightly better in 1989 despite losing more players, winning three out of their ten games.